- Exquisite designer jewelry

 Luckily, the “see more details” is actually not true.
 You can see the exact same information by staying on the results page by clicking the diamond certificate (it opens up in a new window).

 Another critical step is to study the diamond by viewing high-definition videos and images.
-This allows you to look for any imperfection (blemishes and inclusions), and assess brilliance and color.
+This allows you to look for any imperfections (blemishes and inclusions) and assess brilliance and color.

 Fortunately, Vrai features a 360-degree video of all their diamonds, which allows you to perform an inspection.
 However, there are no HD still images available.
 Our top-rated lab-grown diamond sellers, notably James Allen, offer this critical feature.

 The next step is to inspect the diamond certificate, which contains additional details about the diamond (the same as are listed on the diamond details page on Vrai’s website).

 One of the key aspects of the diamond certificate is documenting where any imperfections are.
 This allows you to further assess the size and placement of the imperfections, and it gives hints as to what part of the images and video you should pay extra attention to.

 Sadly, Vrai does not use independent diamond institutes to grade their diamonds.
 This not only casts doubts over the grades that they assign.
 It also means that the imperfections are not noted on the “certificate” that their in-house gemologist has produced.